mvolkmann/blog/src/swift.md

 - distribute beta builds to testing services like TextFlight
 - publish to app stores by pushing a button
 - automatically code sign iOS apps

+## Apple Developer Program

+In order to submit apps to the App Store it is necessary to join the Apple Developer Program.
+This has an annual fee of $99 USD.

+Benefits include:

+- access to AppStore Connect

+  This is used to summit and manage your apps on the App Store.

+- access to TestFlight

+  This enables up to 10,000 users to download and test beta versions of your apps.
+  In addition, up to 100 users can install your apps directly on their devices for testing without going through app review or the App Store (referred to as "Ad Hoc").

+- access to Provisioning Portal

+  This is an online tool that takes developers through the steps to test apps on iOS devices and prepare them for the App Store.

+- access to beta OS releases for all platforms

+  This includes iOS, iPadOS, macOS, watchOS, and tvOS.

+- access to App Analytics

+- support from Apple engineers

+  Submit a Technical Support Incident (TSI) to request help.

 ## Annoyances